Xkernel: Principled Performance Tunability of Operating System Kernels: Introduction

 Perf-consts are not tunable in deployed systems without recompiling and rebooting the OS kernels.
 Unfortunately, their values are often ``{\it arbitrarily chosen}~\cite{BlkMqReqCnt-2011-Val16}'' by developers based on brittle heuristics, limited testing, or assumptions on dated hardware, which ``{\it just happen(ed) to work well}~\cite{ksource:swap_state}.''
 However, static magic numbers can hardly serve dynamic workloads or diverse hardware configurations, especially emerging ones that significantly deviate from the time those values were chosen (see~\cite{dukkipati-2010-TcpArgument,BFQHWQUEUETHRESHOLD-2019-Val3,BFQLateStableMerging-2021-Val600,BFQAsyncChargeFactor-2018-Val3, DFLTHROTLSLICE-2018-ValHZ,GSOMAXSIZE-2022-Val65536,ReserveRoot-2022-Val}).

 Ideally, \perfconsts should be decided at runtime, dynamically adapting to workload patterns, hardware characteristics, and service-level objectives.
 In practice, the benefits of tuning \perfconsts are substantial.
-In one of our case studies (\S\ref{sec:def}), tuning a \perfconst yields 50$\times$ throughout improvement.
-Unfortunately, such benefits are completely missed as modern OSes provide no mechanism for tuning \perfconsts.
+In one of our case studies (\S\ref{sec:def}), tuning a \perfconst yields 50$\times$ throughput improvement.
+Yet such benefits are completely missed as modern OSes provide no mechanism for tuning \perfconsts.

 Today, tuning a \perfconst typically involves converting it into a runtime knob via interfaces such as \smalltt{sysctl}~\cite{SysctlDoc} and \smalltt{sysfs}~\cite{SysfsDoc}, or changing its value in kernel source and updating the deployed kernel through live patching~\cite{arnold-2009-ksplice,baumann-atc05,haibo-vee06,cristiano-asplos13,goullon-1978}.
 However, neither satisfies the needs of performance tuning.
-The former (\smalltt{sysctl}/\smalltt{sysfs}) is limited to a small subset of predefined values and provides no safety guarantees---the correctness of an update depends on manual reasoning.
+The former (\smalltt{sysctl}/\smalltt{sysfs}) is limited to a small subset of predefined constants with fixed granularity, often system-wide, and provides no safety guarantees---the correctness of an update depends on manual reasoning.
 The latter needs to recompile kernel code and apply binary diffs, incurring minutes-level delays, which is fundamentally incompatible with fast policy adaptation and online tuning.

 In this paper, we advocate for {\em principled OS performance tunability}---a general machinery that enables safe, fast value updates for {\it in-situ} performance tuning of {\em any} \perfconsts in deployed OS kernels, {\em without} kernel recompilation or rebooting.
 Such tunability must support expressive, programmable policies, ensure correctness and safety, as well as allow millisecond-scale value updates.